[Updated 5 July 2019]

 Credit: @hijabimeetsworld on Instagram

-4. The risk of being a target of tourist scams
+7. The risk of being a target as a tourist scam

 Even if you’re never been a victim of a tourist trap, you’ve probably heard all kinds of horror stories from your friends and family.
 From getting pick-pocketed in broad daylight, being offered ‘free gifts’ from strangers who’ll demand payment later, to more extreme cases like being practically held hostage by the shop-owner who refuses to let you go without making a purchase, being a traveller has its risks.

 Credit: @annelineholland on Instagram